zigsphere/puppet-amazon-s3/README.md

 This is the version of s3fs-fuse to install.
 The version referes to the tags in the git repositoryg.
 Currently, version [v1.78](https://github.com/s3fs-fuse/s3fs-fuse/tree/v1.78) is the default.

+##### `include_mime_package`
+Installs mime which is a requirement to build; however, if this is used with the puppetlabs/apache module, a duplicate resource error will occur even when using ensure_packages.
+So if mime_support package is declared outside, set this to false.
+Default: true

 ####Defined Type: `amazon_s3::s3_mount`

 Defines an S3 automount (in fstab).
 Also attempts to mount the bucket once defined.